Wbaguette/voronoi/README.md

 # voronoi
 Voronoi Diagram
 https://en.wikipedia.org/wiki/Voronoi_diagram
-Small project to display a 2D voronoi diagram
-Note: This is the 'naive' approach, i.e. iterating through every individual pixel and for each pixel iterating through all seeds
+Small project using base Java graphic library to display a 2D voronoi diagram This is the 'naive' approach, i.e. iterating through every individual pixel and for each pixel iterating through all seeds

  Overall Steps:
  1) 'n' seeds have their points randomly generated (x,y) and have a randomly generated color assigned to them